shader-slang/spec/proposals/024-any-some.md

 Both `dyn` type and `some` type should lower to IR in the same way.
 That is, `some IFoo` and `dyn IFoo` should both lower to `%IFoo = IRInterfaceType`.
 Once we reach IR, there is no longer any distinction between `some` or `dyn` type.

 The one exception is that variables or parameters of `some` type will be emitted with a IR decoration, so our IR validation pass can identify these variables or parameters and check if they are being written to more than once.

+## Alternatives Considered

+In this proposal, we made dynamic dispatch an explicit opt-in feature on `interface` types by requiring `dyn` on interfaces that may be used in dynamic dispatch.
+This allows us to quickly check the interface type itself for additional restrictions without looking at how the interface type itself is used.
+An alternative is to make this implicit: we validate an interface type with dyanmic-dispatch related restrictions only when we see the interface is used to define a `dyn IFoo` type.
+We may want to move to this design going forward, but start with an explicit opt-in keyword is a conservative approach.

+We can also consider lifting the restriction on interface types to allow any interface type to be used in a `dyn IFoo` type, as long as the none of the dynamic dispatch calls actually uses the unsupported members of the interface.
+This offers a much greater degree of flexibility, but it also means the check is less structural.

+We also decided to perform many `some` type related checks in the type system.
+Many of the checks can be moved to an IR pass right after lowering, so we can make use of sophiscated dataflow analysis to verify the type of a `some` typed variable remains constant throughout the function, and allow more than one assignments to a `some` typed variable.
+We would like to start with a simple and more restrictive solution, and relax the restrictions in the future.